Best Carbon Plated Running Shoes 2023

 The Tecton X features HOKA’s soft, lightweight and responsive ProFlyX™ foam that is comfortable enough for everyday training but also allows you to pick up the pace for race day, which our reviewers loved in the HOKA Tecton X review.

-You’ll also have plenty of grip with the Vibram® Megagrip with Litebase outsole, while the jacquard engineered mesh upper locks down your foot and provides breathability.
+You’ll also have plenty of grip with the Vibram® Megagrip with Litebase outsole, while the new Matryx® upper is light, breathable and inherently hydrophobic to provide a great fit.

 Craft CTM Ultra Carbon 2